Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Blue single quantum well

 \section{Blue single quantum well}

-Blue QWs typically have a content $\sim$~15\% and a thickness $\sim 3$~nm.
+Blue QWs typically have an In content $\sim$~15\% and a thickness $\sim 3$~nm.
 This section deals with a test structure with such a QW, on which we have previously reported extensive experimental results~\cite{David17a,David20,David21}.
 The sample, grown on a high-quality bulk GaN substrate by metal-organic chemical vapor deposition, is a $p-i-n$ diode with a 200 nm thick undoped region having a single QW ([In]~=~15\%, thickness~3.9~nm) at its center.
-This structure was designed to ensure $n=p$ in the QW (the Fermi level is at midgap in the QW in the absence of excitation, avoiding the accidental modulation doping common in PL test structures) and to preclude carrier sweep-out by the junction field (which often affects PL measurements if the depletion width is too narrow).
+This structure was designed to ensure $n=p$ in the QW (the Fermi level is at midgap in the QW in the absence of excitation, avoiding the accidental modulation doping otherwise common in PL test structures) and to preclude carrier sweep-out by the junction field (which often affects PL measurements if the depletion width is too narrow).
+Fig.~\ref{fig_pin_BS} shows the band structure of the single QW.